 Students have many decisions to make when pursuing higher education.
 Why not start your research here?
 We keep a list of links to valuable resources to help students explore health career options, financial aid and affordable colleges.

 Educators: Do you have free to use* health career exploration or financial aid resources?
 Read our Guidelines.
 If you think you have a good match, our contact information for submission suggestions is on the Guidelines Page.

 *Note: “Free to use” includes resources that don’t require students to give away valuable, private, personal information in exchange for access to information.
 An example of this is search engines that require students to enter contact or location information to access search results.
-Personal information includes any type of information that can be used to identify an individual user, such as name, location or contact information.
+Personal information includes any type of information that can be used to identify an individual user, such as name, location surfing behavior or contact information.